sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 - Find your tenant name.
 To learn how to find it, refer to [Getting Started](/idn/api/getting-started#find-your-tenant-name).
 The CLI will use this tenant name to connect to your IDN instance.
 - OAuth
 - PAT | Create a personal access token (PAT).
-Make sure to note the "client ID" and "client secret."
+Make sure to note the "Client ID" and "Client Secret."
 The CLI needs this information to authenticate successfully.
 To learn how to create a PAT, refer to [Personal Access Tokens](/idn/api/authentication#personal-access-tokens).

 To configure your first environment for OAuth run the following command:
 ```bash